Non-Residential Property Tax Sub Classes

-For 2021, the vacant non-residential sub class rate has been set at 200% or double the typical Non-Residential rate.
-The Small Business Property sub class rate has been set at 10% below the typical Non-Residential Rate.
+Currently, the vacant non-residential sub class rate is set at 200% or double the typical Non-Residential rate.
+The Small Business Property sub class rate is set at 10% below the typical Non-Residential Rate.
+This can be reviewed and revised by Council for several months over Fall and Winter annually.

 Subclasses of Non-Residential Property